quick61/FreeCAD_VidKit/README.md

 Included is the blender file, (FreeCAD_Wireframe_Intro.blend), that was used for the rendering of the FreeCAD_WireIntro video clips.

 Revolve_FC_Logo.mp4 is a little over a minuet of a revolving FreeCAD logo, lower left corner.
-Transparent background and be used as an anamatied watermark bt adding or compositing.
+Transparent background can be used as an anamatied watermark by adding or compositing.